alphagov/govuk-rfcs/rfc-035-explicitly-make-the-details-hash-non-opaque.md

 - [finders](https://github.com/alphagov/govuk-content-schemas/blob/b02afaac06ddd965e114b3ff577faf1952c628e0/formats/finder/publisher/details.json)
 - [specialist documents](https://github.com/alphagov/govuk-content-schemas/blob/b02afaac06ddd965e114b3ff577faf1952c628e0/formats/specialist_document/publisher/details.json)

-all these required fields are for the rendering apps to have enough data to fulfil the business logic required of the format.
+All these required fields are for the rendering apps to have enough data to fulfil the business logic required of the format.

+In order to provide bespoke validation of the schemas within the publishing API, we need to inspect the JSON payloads and validate them using JSON schema.
+We may also want to provide additional parsing (eg a future dependency resolver will want to know which fields are&nbsp;`govspeak`&nbsp;vs plain text in order to rewrite links and dependencies, or when attachments get out of virus scanning).

 ## Proposal

-In order to provide bespoke validation of the schemas within the publishing API, we need to inspect the JSON payloads and validate them using JSON schema.
-We may also want to provide additional parsing (eg a future dependency resolver will want to know which fields are `govspeak` vs plain text in order to rewrite links and dependencies, or when attachments get out of virus scanning).

 Therefore we propose to no longer treat the `details`&nbsp;part of the payload as entirely opaque, but instead allow for inspection and enhancement when required of the format.